-If the receiving end is another AS/400 system, the Transaction program name is used to match the CSI object at the sending end with the routing entry at the receiving end.
+If the receiving end is another OS/400 system, the Transaction program name is used to match the CSI object at the sending end with the routing entry at the receiving end.
+This should be unique for each queue manager on the target OS/400 system.
+(See the Program to call parameter under "Initiated end (Receiver)" on page 469.)
 See also the Comparison data: compare value parameter in the Add Routing Entry panel.